amoeba-rb/amoeba/README.md

 puts Comment.all.count # should be 4
 ```

-By default, when enabled, amoeba will copy any and all associated child records automatically and associated them with the new parent record.
+By default, when enabled, amoeba will copy any and all associated child records automatically and associate them with the new parent record.

 You can configure the behavior to only include fields that you list or to only include fields that you don't exclude.
 Of the three, the most performant will be the indiscriminate style, followed by the inclusive style, and the exclusive style will be the slowest because of the need for an extra explicit check on each field.
 This performance difference is likely negligible enough that you can choose the style to use based on which is easiest to read and write, however, if your data tree is large enough and you need control over what fields get copied, inclusive style is probably a better choice than exclusive style.